julianlk522/modeep-backend/README.md

 Simple, effective social bookmarking and search.

-Share or discover the best of the web together.
+Share and discover the best web's best gems.